rspamd/rspamd.com/doc/configuration/selectors.md

 };
 ```

-In this sample, we take up to `5` recipients, extracts address part, lowercase it and combine with a string `weekends` if the condition is satisified.
+In this sample, we take up to `5` recipients, extract address part, lowercase it and combine with a string `weekends` if the condition is satisfied.
 When a list of elements is concatenated with a string, then this string is appended (or prepended) to each element of the list:

 ```
 rcpt1:weekends